County Dublin: Transportation

 County Dublin has the oldest and most extensive transportation infrastructure in Ireland.
 The Dublin and Kingstown Railway, opened in December 1834, was Ireland's first railway line.
 The line, which ran from Westland Row to Dún Laoghaire, was originally intended to be used for cargo.
 However, it proved far more popular with passengers and became the world's first commuter railway line.
 The line has been upgraded multiple times throughout its history and is still in use to this day, making it the oldest commuter railway route in the world.

 Public transport in Dublin was managed by the Dublin Transportation Office until 2009, when it was replaced by the National Transport Authority (NTA).
-The three pillars currently underpinning the public transport network of the Greater Dublin Area (GDA) are Dublin Suburban Rail, the Luas and the bus system.
+The three pillars underpinning the public transport network of the Greater Dublin Area (GDA) are Dublin Suburban Rail, the Luas and the bus system.
 There are six commuter lines in Dublin, which are managed by Iarnród Éireann.
 Five of these lines serve as routes between Dublin and towns across the GDA and beyond.
 The sixth route, known as Dublin Area Rapid Transit (DART), is electrified and serves only Dublin and northern Wicklow.
 The newest addition to Dublin's public transport network is a tram system called the Luas.
 The service began with two disconnected lines in 2004, with three extensions opened in 2009, 2010 and 2011 before a cross-city link between the lines and further extension opened in 2017.